Cash is king, or so they say in business.

 Artificial intelligence and automation are the latest big things, playing a role in everything from hiring a suitable candidate to carrying out small administrative or accounting tasks in the office.

-Small businesses are also becoming increasingly optimistic with regards to the role AI could play in business growth – and in monitoring cash flows in particular – to ensure payments are made on time, according to new research.
+Small businesses are also becoming increasingly optimistic with regards to the role AI could play in business growth, and in monitoring cash flows in particular, to ensure payments are made on time, according to research by Adecco UK.

 Fast insights, deeper relationships

-There are three key benefits that SMEs can gain from AI and automation:
+There are three key benefits that small and medium-sized enterprises (SMEs) can gain from cash flow AI and automation:

 - The potential for a low-cost, accessible way to get insight from data faster, enabling businesses to make better decisions.